 See, about a year ago, I was actively following a particular topic online.

-About a year ago, I was following a topic online and I started to feel like discussion was starting to lead people down the wrong path.
-The topic was related to money and finance, and I saw more and more misinformation popping up without anyone raising their hand and saying, “yo, that’s crazy, y’all are getting it wrong!”
+Over time, it seemed like the general direction of the discussion was starting to lead people down the wrong path – there was more and more misinformation popping up and nobody was raising their hand to say, “yo, that’s crazy, you’re getting it super wrong!”

-But I did want my voice to be heard, because I didn’t just vaguely disagree with some of this stuff, I really disagreed.
+But I did want my voice to be heard, because I didn’t just vaguely disagree with some of the stuff being said, I really disagreed.
 I thought that some of it was just plain wrong.
-And, I thought that the right information could actually help a lot of people.
+Even more, I thought that the right information could actually help a lot of people.

-Disagreeing with the big, loud, important voices who were talking about a topic that interested me was the seed that would ultimately grow into my blog.
+Disagreeing with the big, loud, important voices in my topic space was the seed that would ultimately grow into this blog.

 I tried to squeak my voice into the discussion via a couple of small ways at first – some posts on reddit, a couple back-and-forths on topic related forums, things like that.
 But I pretty quickly reached the limit of how much voice I was actually able to have.

 One of the problems, especially on social based sites, was that I was disagreeing with people and ideas that were big in the community.